CTCal: Rethinking Text-to-Image Diffusion Models via Cross-Timestep Self-Calibration¶

 - \(\mathcal{L} = \mathcal{L}_{\text{diffusion}} + \lambda_t \mathcal{L}_{\text{CTCal}}\)

-- Dataset: High-quality text-image pairs are selected from generated data using a reward-driven approach.
+- Dataset: High-quality text-image pairs selected from generated data using reward-driven methods.

 Key Experimental Results¶